MihirSaiDudekula/AssemblyProgramming/shortNotes.md

   - Division by zero: If the divisor is zero, the processor raises a division by zero exception.
   - Quotient overflow: If the quotient is too large to fit in the specified register, the processor raises an overflow exception.

+# assembler

+is a type of computer program that translates assembly language code into machine code, which is the low-level binary representation of instructions that a computer's CPU can execute directly.
+In other words, an assembler converts human-readable assembly language instructions into the binary language that a computer's CPU can understand and execute.

+Here's a breakdown of the process:

+1. **Assembly Language**: Assembly language is a low-level programming language that uses mnemonics (short, human-readable codes) to represent machine instructions, memory locations, and other low-level operations.
+Each assembly language instruction corresponds to a specific machine instruction.

+2. **Assembler**: An assembler is a software tool that takes assembly language source code as input and translates it into machine code or object code.
+It performs tasks such as parsing the source code, translating mnemonics into machine instructions, and generating executable files or object files.

+Now, let's discuss NASM and FASM:

+1. **NASM (Netwide Assembler)**:
+   - NASM is a popular cross-platform assembler for x86 and x86-64 architectures.
+   - It supports various output formats including flat binary files, ELF (Executable and Linkable Format) files for Linux, and PE (Portable Executable) files for Windows.
+   - NASM has a flexible and powerful macro system, allowing for code generation and abstraction.
+   - It is widely used in the industry and has extensive documentation and community support.

+2. **FASM (Flat Assembler)**:
+   - FASM is another popular assembler for x86 and x86-64 architectures, primarily designed for Windows.
+   - It uses a minimalist and flexible syntax, emphasizing simplicity and efficiency.
+   - FASM is known for its compact size and portability, making it suitable for a wide range of projects.
+   - While FASM is primarily designed for Windows, it can also run on other operating systems with some limitations.